-Using proprietary metrics such as our Knowledge Services Maturity Model™ (at right), we develop a baseline assessment and a roadmap to greater ROI.
+Using proprietary tools such as our Knowledge Services Maturity Model™ (at right), we develop a baseline assessment and a roadmap to greater Knowledge ROI.

-Data, Information, Knowledge, and Intelligence are mission-critical production resources — and every bit as important as tangible resources like facilities, equipment, raw materials, labor, and capital.
-Knowledge resources should be managed with the same level of attention — using equally sophisticated tools and metrics — as you use for tangible resources.
+Data, Information, Knowledge, and Intelligence (DIKI) are mission-critical production resources.
+These intangible resources are more powerful than tangible resources — facilities, equipment, raw materials, labor, and capital — in today’s hyper-competitive knowledge economy.
+Knowledge resources must be managed with the same level of attention — using equally sophisticated tools and metrics — as you use in managing your tangible resources.

-Our approach combines practical, hands-on coaching with group problem-solving — resulting in an effect on participants that is energizing, even transformative.
-In the words of our clients...
+TKA's Map-Measure-Manage™ approach combines practical, hands-on advice with group problem-solving.
+The effect on clients is energizing, even transformative.
+Hear their words...

 Your insights are visionary, yet also directly applicable in our work.